-- The final step is to Open portable company file and move it to the new folder.
+- The final step is to Open Portable Company file (QBM) and move it to the new folder.

 Resolution 7: Resetting the multi-user hosting

-The steps for resetting the multiuser hosting to fix Error 6177 are given below:
+The steps for resetting the multi-user hosting to fix the error -6177, 0 in QuickBooks are given below:

 - Open QuickBooks desktop on the server computer.

-- Opt for the File menu and navigate to the Utilities option.
+- After that opt for the File menu and navigate to the Utilities option.